Alas Smith and Jones

 Alas Smith and Jones is a British comedy sketch television series starring Mel Smith and Griff Rhys Jones that originally ran for four series and two Christmas specials on BBC2 from 1984 to 1988, and then as Smith and Jones for six series on BBC1 from 1989 to 1998.
 A spin-off from Not the Nine O'Clock News, the show had a brief run in the United States on A&E and PBS in the late 1980s, as well as on CBS in the early 1990s during their late-night block.

 History

 Background

 The show's development came after Not the Nine O'Clock News ended in 1982.
-Rowan Atkinson and Pamela Stephenson pursued their solo careers, while Mel Smith and Griff Rhys Jones decide to form a double act.
+Rowan Atkinson and Pamela Stephenson pursued their solo careers, while Mel Smith and Griff Rhys Jones decided to form a double act.

 Their first appearance as a duo was in a short sketch in the BBC1 comedy special The Funny Side of Christmas in 1982, in which Jones played a stranger who annoyed hospital patient Smith to the extent that Smith's character walked out in rage, leaving Jones's character to enjoy Smith's Christmas gifts.

 The BBC offered the pair their own show, with much of the material written by themselves with help from a large team of writers.
 The title is a pun on the American television series Alias Smith and Jones.